MrRazamataz/notes/Geography/Urban Issues.md

 * Workers have to stand for 8.12 hours shifts.
 * Farm land destroyed from constructing the factory.

-#### Tata group:
-* A TNC with its headquarters located in Mumbai - employs over 35,000 people

 #### AID:
 ##### Cao Lanh Bridge Mekong Delta:
 * Purpose: `Improve transport: Faster trade between farm -> where they sell.
 Made it easier to export.`